Cryptoc1/metamaker/README.md

 	$ metamaker

-I feature that I'm wuite proud of in MetaMaker, is batch processing:
+A feature that I'm quite proud of in MetaMaker, is batch processing:

 	$ metamaker --batch <batch-file>